-Related metrics Key risk Drivers Potential impact Response to risk and targets Cost of response to risk A study is underway to Internal In our Long Term Delivery investigate the impact of extreme interconnector Strategy, submitted as part of our summer temperatures on our delivery PR24 business plan, we propose assets to develop resilience Risk of severe to invest £1.64bn by 2060, strategies. restrictions in a to mitigate the premature failure drought of our climate-vulnerable Natural capital mains, £184m of this would be impact invested within AMP8.
+Related metrics Key risk Drivers Potential impact Response to risk and targets Cost of response to risk summer temperatures on our Risk of severe PR24 business plan, we propose assets to develop resilience restrictions in a to invest £1.64bn by 2060, strategies. drought to mitigate the premature failure Natural capital of our climate-vulnerable impact mains, £184m of this would be invested within AMP8.
 This will renew 668km in AMP8, as part of a multi-AMP programme of removing 75% of our 8,241km of climate vulnerable mains by 2060.
-Negative impact on our Increased On customers: As set out in our Drainage and The most relevant In our PR24 business plan, we are customers and the frequency of Internal and external Wastewater Management Plan Ofwat PCLs for this proposing capital investment environment, including periods of sewer flooding and impact (DWMP), the next 25 years will key risk are: over the next 5 years of c.£61 one off events heavy rainfall on customers' homes increase hydraulic flooding risk in Water supply million to help mitigate the (Physical) combined Increase in interruptions many catchments in the East of interruptions risk of flooding of properties.
-This Short, medium and long with wetter, to supply England due to more intense Unplanned investment is required to term warmer rainfall resulting from climate outage enhance our sewerage system to winters. change, especially as 28% of our Internal sewer reduce the risk to properties region being below sea level. flooding and external areas of flooding from sewers.
+Negative impact on our Increased On customers: As set out in our Drainage and The most relevant In our PR24 business plan, we are customers and the frequency of Internal and external Wastewater Management Plan Ofwat PCLs for this proposing capital investment environment, including periods of sewer flooding and impact : (DWMP), the next 25 years will key risk are: over the next 5 years of c.£61 one off events heavy rainfall on customers' homes increase hydraulic flooding risk in Water supply million to help mitigate the (Physical) combined Increase in interruptions many catchments in the East of interruptions risk of flooding of properties.
+This Short, medium and long with wetter, Aiddns Oi England due to more intense Unplanned investment is required to term warmer rainfall resulting from climate outage enhance our sewerage system to winters. change, especially as 28% of our Internal sewer reduce the risk to properties region being below sea level. flooding and external areas of flooding Our long-term approach to Pollution from sewers.
+For more detailed On business: addressing hydraulic flooding is incidents information, please refer to Impact on our financial informed by our 25-year Treatment work section 7 of ANH26- penalty/reward position approach to risk reduction and compliance